 A/F stands for "Applied For".
-If A/F is written on a vehicle's number plate; its simple mean is that the owner of the vehicle had applied for the permanent registration number of the vehicle and the traffic department has allowed him/her to write A/F on the number plate till the permanent registration number is not allotted to the owner.
+If A/F is written on a vehicle's number plate; its simple meaning is that the owner of the vehicle had applied for the permanent registration number of the vehicle and the traffic department has allowed him/her to write A/F on the number plate till the permanent registration number is not allotted to the owner.

 Is writing A/F on the number plate illegal?

 Yes.
 If you run a vehicle printing A/F on its number plate for more than a week; then it is illegal.
 The Regional Transport Office (RTO) has given you this facility (to write AF) only for the period till the Permanent Registration Number of the vehicle is not generated.

 How much fine will be charged on the violation of the rule?

-Central Motor Vehicle Rule (CMVR) does not allow driving without registration number.
+Central Motor Vehicle Rule (CMVR) does not allow driving without a registration number.
 Running a vehicle without registration number is a crime.
-Running vehicle with A/F plate is also comes in the category of the crime.
+Running a vehicle with A/F plate is also comes in the category of the crime.

-However, in most cases it is a mistake of dealers.
+However, in most cases, it is a mistake of dealers.
 "People who are having problems in getting the vehicle registration number from their dealers; they can file a complaint with RTO of their region.

 Officials have found that almost every dealer has violated the rules.
-However RTO has the right to give notice of terminating the trade certificate of the dealers who violate the rules.
+However, RTO has the right to give notice of terminating the trade certificate of the dealers who violate the rules.

 A trade certificate number is a number that is assigned by the RTO to the dealer.
 Trade certificate number can be pasted on the number plate of the new vehicles, but using this number as a temporary number for a long time is a crime.

-Why registration number is mandatory?
+Why the registration number is mandatory?

 It is very obvious to think that why the government is so concerned about vehicle registration.
 The prime reason for this is linked to the safety of the people.
-It may be that a person commit a crime or make an accident with the help of such a vehicle which do not have valid registration number.
+It may be that a person commits a crime or make an accident with the help of such a vehicle that do not have a valid registration number.
 So in such conditions, it would be difficult for the police to catch the offender.

 image source:Hutchison & Stoy, PLLC